Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Periodic boundary conditions

-For P-BC, the NRCH model \cref{eq:nrch} admits travelling wave solutions of the form \begin{eqn} \phi(x,t) = R \, e^{i(k x - \omega t)}, \end{eqn} where $k < 1$, $R^2 = 1-k^2$, and $\omega = \alpha k^2$.
-For small $k$, travelling states are stable to small perturbations, however an Eckhaus instability kicks in at large $k$ and restricts the allowed wave number range to $0 \leq k^2 < 1/3$ \cite{aranson2002, saha2025, rana2024, zimmermann1997}.
-In our previous studies \cite{rana2024, rana2024a}, we have shown that in 2D, at low $\alpha$, disordered states evolves to defect configurations composed of spirals and targets.
+where $k < 1$, $R^2 = 1-k^2$, and $\omega = \alpha k^2$.
+For small $k$, travelling states are stable to small perturbations, however an Eckhaus instability kicks in at large $k$ and restricts the allowed wave number range to $0 \leq k^2 < 1/3$~\cite{aranson2002, saha2025, rana2024a, zimmermann1997}.
+In our previous studies~\cite{rana2024a, rana2024b}, we have shown that in 2D, at low $\alpha$, disordered states evolves to defect configurations composed of spirals and targets.
 In 1D, we find similar phenomenology.
 A random state evolves into multi-defect configurations that persist up to the end of simulation time (see \cref{fig:Jkymograph} and \cref{fig:defects}).
-In what follows, we discuss the properties of these states in detail.
+We now discuss the properties of these states in detail.